wso2-extensions/identity-outbound-auth-passwordPolicy/docs/config.md

 Please follow the instructions given in the [Password History Validation Policy](https://docs.wso2.com/display/IS540/Password+History+Validation) to enable this feature.

 ## Enabling Email Notifications

+> Please note that this feature will only work with IS 5.6 and above.

 To enable email notifications you need [WSO2 IS Analytics](https://wso2.com/identity-and-access-management) Instance running alongside the WSO2 Identity Server.